 - 8 ounce block-style cream cheese, room temperature

 - 1/4 teaspoon garlic salt

 - 1/2 cup chopped spinach (about 1/2 of a frozen 10 oz package, cooked according to package directions, water pressed out in a towel or sieve)

 - 1-1/2 cups artichoke hearts*, chopped

 - 12 large white stuffing mushrooms (about 2-1/2 inch diameter)

-- 2 tablespoons olive oil (to oil the pan)
+- olive oil (for greasing pan)

 - 1/3 cup unseasoned Panko breadcrumbs